eastonYi/transformer/README.md

 ## Highlight Features
 - Data processing with bucket mechanism.
 This allow higher utilization of computational resources.
-- Beam search that supporting batch input.
+- Beam search that support batching and length penalty.
 - Using yaml to config all hyper-parameters, as well as other settings.

 ## Contact